Help! I Think I Married the Wrong Person

 But please try not to panic (beyond what you may have already experienced).
 Let go of the squeeze you may have on the panic button, or the “I don’t care at this point; I just want to be released” button, and consider a few things first.

-God says in the Bible says, “Come, let us reason together” (Isaiah 1:18).
-And this is a good time to apply reasoning, and explore more possibilities other than panicking or dumping out of a marriage after these types of thoughts invade your thinking process.
+It’s easy to take our thoughts to the extreme when we’re so unhappy.
+But lets not forget that God says in the Bible says, “Come, let us reason together” (Isaiah 1:18).
+This is a good time to apply added reasoning, and explore more possibilities other than panicking or dumping out of a marriage after these types of thoughts invade your thinking process (even if you’ve had them for a very long time).

-So, to face this dilemma in a reasonable way, lets work through some possible scenarios that could be taking place.
+So, to face this dilemma in a way that explores “reason” and added thoughts, lets work through some possible scenarios that could be taking place.

 So, open your mind to whatever possibilities there are that explain what you are feeling and experiencing right now, please consider the following: